myuan27/myuan27.github.io/_pages/about.md

 News and Updates
 ----------------

+* **2025.06** I will be presenting research on battery safety and recycling at the Swedish Control Conference (Reglermötet 2025) in Lund, Sweden.
+Excited to discuss sustainable energy applications in control systems.

 * **2025.03** Our paper "Robust Model Predictive Control of Fast Lithium-ion Battery Pretreatment for Safe Recycling" has been accepted by *European Control Conference (ECC)*.
 I am looking forward to engaging with fellow researchers in Greece this June.

 * **2024.11** Our paper "Building electrical load forecasting with occupancy data based on wireless sensing" has been accepted by *Applied Energy*, proposing a novel approach to predicting building load using occupancy data.